 Don’t make your readers wondering why they’ve read your post.
 You shouldn’t turn your blog into an uncontrollable Hamlet-like stream of thoughts.
 Instead, your texts must solve readers’ problems or provide practical advice.
-A business newcomer would find useful a reading about the case study or a success story.
+A business newcomer would find it useful to read a case study or a success story.
 A marketer would enjoy getting the insights from an interview with a niche colleague.
 So consult the experts, ask them about their experience and provide your audience with the real-world examples.

 Follow the trends

 Check what your competitors and large media are writing about at the moment as well as what engages and excites people today.
 In advertising, media, IT, and fashion everything changes with a lightning speed, so convert your thoughts into a text as they occur.
 Besides, nothing annoys more than outdated jokes and memes.
 So if you haven’t caught the wave in time – let it go.

 Answer the question: Who are you writing for?
 Learn what post structure your readers like or what bloggers they follow.
 Track the analytics of your blog and check which posts get bigger reach.
 Define why these articles appealed to the audience, and use it in your further posts.

 Even professional marketers are pressing that share button when they see posts with strong insights that ring the bell for us.
 We all had these moments of hating the world for a need to get up, or when our kids make a huge mess in the kitchen right before you need to leave for a long-desired job interview.
 We are human and sharing that kind of experiences make us feel like we are not alone and can relate.
 Look for such small truths everywhere you can.
 Eavesdrop on conversations of random people and write down the most curious observations.
 If you prepare an article on business, ask experts for insights from their area of expertise.

 We feel excited while reading an article that reveals a small secret we thought was only ours.
 Everybody loves being understood.